elementary/docs/apis/actions.md

 ## Gtk.HeaderBar

 Let's begin by creating a new [`Gtk.HeaderBar`](https://valadoc.org/gtk+-3.0/Gtk.HeaderBar.html).
-Typically your app will have a HeaderBar at the top of the window that will contain tool items that users will interact with to trigger your app's actions.
+Typically your app will have a HeaderBar at the top of the window that will contain tool items, which users will interact with to trigger your app's actions.

 ```vala
 protected override void activate () {